Knee injury Causes ,Effects and Treatments

-Because of the many structures found in the knee, physicians have more or less classified the different causes for back of knee pain.
+Because of the many structures found in the knee, physicians have more or less classified the different causes for that.
 Among the most common causes are muscle and tendon problems.
 These usually involve the calf muscles, the hamstrings, and popliteal muscles.
 Mechanical stress caused by fatigue, improper positioning, and poor running techniques is the usual culprit.

-Nerve injury can also be a cause of pain in back of knee.
+Nerve injury can also be a cause of pain.
 This is usually secondary to trauma where in the common peroneal nerve is damaged.
 It can also be caused by circulation problems or knee positions that can compress the nerve.
 In many cases nerve and muscle injury go together.

-Torn ligaments are also another common cause of pain behind the knee.
+Torn ligaments are also another common cause of pain .
 Motor vehicle accidents and sports injuries are responsible for most of these injuries.
 Other causes include bone problems, poor blood supply, and tumors.

 Pinpointing the Cause of the Pain

-Long term effects of untreated back of knee pain will depend on the cause.
-Structural injury can lead to permanent knee damage and limit mobility.
+Long term effects of untreated pain will depend on the cause.
+Structural injury can lead to permanent damage and limit mobility.
 Metabolic problems that cause arthritis can cause more pain, swelling and ultimately joint immobility.
-Deep vein thrombosis, a rare cause of back of knee pain, needs to be addressed immediately as it can stop blood supply and damage not only the knee but also the leg and foot.
+Deep vein thrombosis, a rare cause of pain, needs to be addressed immediately as it can stop blood supply and damage not only the knee but also the leg and foot.

-Most of back of knee pain caused by muscle and tendon problems respond well to rest, medication, and cold compress.
+Most knee pains caused by muscle and tendon problems respond well to rest, medication, and cold compress.
 However, torn ligaments and tendons may need surgery to reattach their structures.
 Doctors may also require some people to lose weight and permanently change physical activities to prevent mechanical stress on the knees.